 This year-long course with BL 152 is intended for science majors.
-The first semester addresses the biology of cells, as well as animal physiology, development, and taxonomy.
+The first semester addresses the biology of cells, and animal physiology, development, and taxonomy.
 The second semester continues with plant biology, classical and molecular genetics, and ecology and evolution.
 At the conclusion of the course, Biology majors select cell and molecular biology, organismal biology, or population biology as an area of concentration for subsequent work.
 A passing grade in BL 150 is required for BL 152.
+Periodically offered as a first-year seminar.
 Fall semester and summer.
 Three credits.